pRain1337/Hermes/README.md

 - Open an SSH client locally

 You can also open the connection to the local serial port using your favorite serial client.
-At least on Windows this will prevent Windows' own driver from suppressing the serial output.
+At least on Windows this will prevent Windows own driver from suppressing the serial output.

 ## Sources